 Students learn about the principles of stable and radiogenic isotopes.
 They realize that isotopes are indispensable tools for reconstructing various Earth processes, palaeoenvironmental conditions and for radiometric dating.
 They examine a variety of isotope systems and dating techniques, and become familiar with possible sources of error.
 Several lectures include classroom exercises on the same topic.
 At the end of the course the students will be familiar with the fundamentals of isotope geochemistry and know which isotopic system is suitable to solve a certain geological problem.
 She/he will also be able to interpret isotope data and understand Earth processes through isotope geochemistry.

-The focus of both courses a) & b) is on stable and radiogenic isotope systems and their principles and applications in Geology and Environmental Science.
+The focus is on stable and radiogenic isotope systems and their principles and applications in geology and environmental science.
 Topics and systems include: